Not only cryptos: alternative blockchain applications

 Gaming: in one of the sectors traditionally open to the adoption of new technologies blockchain was introduced as a system to trace and exchange the so-called game assets, objects that define a player’s identity such as skins, weapons, and special powers.
 Their storage in a blockchain allows for a better representation of their unicity and scarcity and at the same time grants the opportunity to use the same infrastructure to handle their exchange in a way that is not dissimilar to other rare objects such as art pieces or precious stones.[5,6]

-Digital identity protection: another promising blockchain application consists in the management and protection of individuals’ and businesses’ digital identity.
+Digital identity protection: another promising blockchain application consists of the management and protection of individuals’ and businesses’ digital identities.
 Such sensitive information is usually stored in centralized databases susceptible to both external attacks and internal manipulations.
 A blockchain solution is able to avoid these issues due to the immutability, verifiability, and ease of attribution of the information memorized in the chain.[7,8]

 To be continued: blockchain types